2.2.1 - Introduction to a research on tides in its early days.

 You didn't start from a clean slate.

-You started from the results of one of your searches, the one which finds application in agriculture, useful to increase crops, by taking advantage of the fact that the seeds use the cumulative dissipative cycle in order to maintain their ability to germinate for a long time, and also to recover it (see part 1).
+You started from the results of one of your searches, the one which finds application in agriculture, useful to increase crops, by taking advantage of the fact that the seeds use the cumulative dissipative cycle in order to maintain their ability to germinate for a long time, and also to recover it (see part 1 on seeds).

 For this purpose, the seeds make use of a force, which is a consequence to the matter around, like gravity, but which is not gravity.

-As a matter of fact, it differs from gravity not only in the formula (which is like that applied at present in the case of the tides), but also in the discontinuity of action, in the functions, and because it requires coherent heat exchanges to be operational.
+As a matter of fact, it differs from gravity not only in the formula (to be defined), but also in the discontinuity of action, in the functions, and because it requires coherent heat exchanges to be operational.

 You call this force by the way it is generated, force due to motion relative to other matter, force d for short.
 It reveals itself in discontinuous events; in fact, it operates at critical values of angular velocity.